Cabell County senior services center hopes to receive state funds for vehicle replacement

 The Cabell County Community Services Organization (CCCSO) currently has four vehicles (2014 and 2015 F-150, 2009 Ford Ranger, and 2007 Chevy Colorado) for its five routes to deliver meals to its seniors, but a couple of them are giving the executive director some concerns.

-“The 2007 Colorado we worry about it every day . . .it’s making noise . . .its in bad shape,” said Charles Holley, executive director CCCSO.
+“The 2007 Colorado we worry about it every day, it’s making noise, it’s in bad shape,” said Charles Holley, executive director of the CCCSO.

-Holley also said repairing the vehicles just seems like a waste of money.

 One Cabell County Delegate said its important his district has properly running vehicles for its seniors.